Things to do before Barbados Vacation

 The climate in Barbados is notoriously warm all year round.
 Temperatures only drop slightly below 29 degrees Celsius from January to April, then pick back up for the remainder of the year to an average of 30 degrees (with increased humidity).
 You’ll need to pack cool cotton clothing, beachwear, and slightly more formal summer clothes for evenings out.

-NOTE: Most official buildings such as the Immigration Department require you cover your shoulders in order to enter – make sure you pack something that will suit this requirement to avoid being turned away.
+NOTE: Most official buildings such as the Immigration Department require you to cover your shoulders to enter – make sure you pack something that will suit this requirement to avoid being turned away.

 5. Pack Sunscreen

 Given the sunny nature of the island, ensure you pack plenty of sunscreens.
 We recommend you wear a high factor-like 45 or 50, even on overcast days.
 It would be a shame to ruin your holiday with sunstroke or sunburn, so make sure you wear a hat, your sunscreen and drink plenty of water throughout the day.

 Due to the tropical climate of Barbados, mosquitos are inevitable.
 Mosquitos on the island seem to be most active at dusk and dawn, especially around stagnant water.

 To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as a natural mosquito repellent.
 For the more conventional traveler, it’s worth noting you can get mosquito candles, coils, sprays, and skin repellents in most supermarkets, convenience stores, and pharmacies on the island, so you don’t necessarily need to pack these items.
 While you are here, you can also try sleeping under a mosquito net and spray your room with repellent at least 30 minutes before you intend to re-enter.
 Another alternative is the neem tree – it’s said that if you plant neem around your house, it will naturally repel mosquitos.